antler/caribou-docs/resources/outline.md

 https://github.com/clojure/tools.nrepl .
 This is a great way to interact with a running Caribou process and inspect or alter state using a given configuration.

-If a :port is provided, then an nrepl server will be booted at that port when Caribou is initialized.
-In that case, a reference to the running server will be stored in the atom under :server.
-If no :port option is present, nrepl will not be booted.
+If a `:port` is provided, then an nrepl server will be booted at that port when Caribou is initialized.
+In that case, a reference to the running server will be stored in the atom under `:server`.
+If no `:port` option is present, nrepl will not be booted.

 ### pages